snotskie/ttrpg/md/index.md

 ### Outcome Sizes
 <!-- _class: rules -->

-In general, rolling higher leads to better outcomes.
+In general, rolling higher leads to bigger outcomes.

 Some rules refer to the "size" of an outcome, from Very Minor to Maximum, as determined by the table below.